 I am going to suggest the plan in such a way that you spend more time in Manali than in/around Shimla.
 Manali has a lot more to offer than Shimla, so it is better to spend more time in Manali.
 The river element in Manali adds more charm to the missing beauty of Shimla.

 While Shimla may appeal more to people close to architecture, Manali is more to people who are close to nature.
 In the past, I did write a detailed travel guide to Manali which can be referenced for more details, in case required.

 Both Shimla and Manali are well connected to Delhi / Chandigarh by Volvo buses.
-I always prefer taking an HPTDC or HRTC Volvo which can be booked by their official websites.
-It is a fair warning that you should avoid private Volvos when both HRTC and HPTDC have a very good fleet on offer.
+I always prefer taking an HPTDC or HRTC Volvo, which can be booked by their official websites.
+It is a fair warning that you should avoid private Volvos when both HRTC and HPTDC have an excellent fleet on offer.
 Otherwise, for reaching Shimla, you can also enjoy the toy train ride from Kalka to Shimla.